Can I sue for a failed knee replacement?

 Our medical negligence team are highly experienced in dealing with compensation claims and are able to work on a No Win, No Fee basis.

-We offer a free case assessment service which you can access by email or telephone.
+We offer a free consultation service which you can access by email or telephone.

 Because strict time limits apply in medical negligence cases we would recommend that you do not delay in seeking specialist legal advice.